wainins/Iris-Classification-PySpark-MLlib/README.md

   <a href="#overview">Overview</a> •
   <a href="#dataset">Dataset</a> •
   <a href="#methodology">Methodology</a> •
-  <a href="#notebook-structure">Notebook Structure</a> •
-  <a href="#results-summary">Results Summary</a> •
+  <a href="#results">Results</a> •
-  <a href="#reproduce-the-analysis">Run Project</a> •
+  <a href="#reproduce-the-analysis">Run Project</a>
-  <a href="#author">Author</a>
 </p>

+> **Academic Project — STQD6324 Data Management**

-> A machine learning project demonstrating multiclass classification using Apache Spark MLlib.
-This project implements and compares three classification algorithms on the classic Iris dataset.
+> A multiclass classification project using PySpark MLlib to compare Logistic Regression, Decision Tree and Random Forest models on the Iris dataset, with cross-validation and hyperparameter tuning.

 ---

 ## Overview

-This project showcases a complete ML workflow in PySpark:
+This project demonstrates an end-to-end multiclass classification workflow using PySpark MLlib:

 ```mermaid
 flowchart LR